nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `edit i/4 n/Exercise`

 ### 2.6.
 Deleting a task: `delete`
-Deletes the specified task.
+Deletes the specified task.<br>
 Format: `delete INDEX_NUMBER`

-> Task labeled by INDEX_NUMBER will be deleted from the list.<br>
+> Task labeled INDEX_NUMBER will be deleted from the list.<br>
-> INDEX_NUMBER of task is shown as according to the current tab.
+> INDEX_NUMBER of task is shown according to the current tab.

 Examples:
 * `delete 2`